 Read

-The work is expected to last for 3 weeks.
-It has been planned in collaboration with North Yorkshire Council.
+The project, which is expected to last for around six weeks, has been planned in collaboration with Darlington Borough Council.
 So that engineers can carry out the work safely and efficiently, and to protect the public, some traffic management measures will be put in place.

-Chris Green Business Operations Lead for Northern Gas Networks said: “We would like to apologise in advance for any inconvenience caused during these essential works.
-However, it is vital we complete them to continue to maintain a safe and reliable gas supply to the residents of Settle.
+Steven Storey, Site Manager at Northern Gas Networks, said: “We would like to apologise in advance for any inconvenience caused during these essential works.
+However, it’s vital we complete them in order to continue to maintain a safe and reliable gas supply to the residents of Darlington.”

 For further information about the work please contact NGN’s Customer Care Team on 0800 040 7766 or email: customercare@northerngas.co.uk.